 Other Easter activities for kids

-Easter egg hunts aren’t the only great activities for kids around this time of year.
+Easter Egg Hunts are hours of fun, but they’re far from the only great activities for kids around this time of year.
 Why not try a couple of our other ideas to keep your children occupied during the holidays?